Godless Billboards Appear around Tampa Bay

 Reaching out to the like minded isn't the only goal of the effort.
 "We also want to let people know that we nontheistic folks belong to the larger community," added Rick O'Keefe, coordinator of Tampa Bay CoR.
 "Whether the public knows it or not, we can be found among family members, friends, neighbors and coworkers.
 We're just like everyone else, except we don't believe in a supreme being.
 It's about time we were as free as others to be open about our views."

-The United Coalition of Reason launched eighteen similar ad campaigns in 2009.
+The United Coalition of Reason launched dozens of similar ad campaigns in the last 8 years.
 Each involved billboards or public transit ads.
-They appeared in Baltimore, Maryland; Boston, Massachusetts; Cincinnati, Cleveland and Columbus, Ohio; Chicago, Illinois, Dallas-Fort Worth and Houston, Texas; Des Moines, Iowa; Morgantown, West Virginia; Newark, New Jersey; New Orleans, Louisiana; New York, New York; Philadelphia, Pennsylvania; Phoenix, Arizona; Portland, Oregon; San Diego, California, and Tulsa, Oklahoma.
+They appeared in Baltimore, Maryland; Boston, Massachusetts; Cincinnati, Cleveland and Columbus, Ohio; Chicago, Illinois, Dallas-Fort Worth and Houston, Texas; Des Moines, Iowa; Morgantown, West Virginia; Newark, New Jersey; New Orleans, Louisiana; New York, New York; Philadelphia, Pennsylvania; Phoenix, Arizona; Portland, Oregon; San Diego, California, and Tulsa, Oklahoma, among others.

 # # #